5 (British TV channel): 1997–2002

-The original Channel 5 logo was a numeric "5" within a circle, sometimes accompanied by "candy stripes" of five colours (an idea based around the colour bars used by vision engineers to monitor picture output).
+The original Channel 5 logo was a numeric "5" within a circle, sometimes accompanied by "candy stripes" of five colours (an idea based on the colour bars used by vision engineers to monitor picture output).
 Between 30 March 1997 and 15 September 2002, Channel 5 was the only UK terrestrial channel to display a digital on-screen graphic (DOG) in the top left-hand corner.
-On some programmes in the channel's early years, commercial breaks were introduced by an "end of part one" sign emerging horizontally from the DOG; when the programme returns after the break, this would become a "part two" sign, which then disappears back into the DOG.
+On some programmes in the channel's early years, commercial breaks were introduced by an "end of part one" sign emerging horizontally from the DOG; when the programme returned after the break, this would become a "part two" sign, which then disappears back into the DOG.

 On 14 April 1997, Teletext reported that 70% of viewers who took part in a poll were in favour of removing the DOG.
 Channel 5 refused to remove it, though they did state that since launch, the DOG had been toned down.
 Channel 5 explained their reasons for keeping the DOG on screen, in an interview on 30 March 1997, they explained that:

 On 6 September 1999, Channel 5 launched its new 'celebrity' idents, making the candy stripe more frequently used in idents and graphics, most notably in a hole in the backdrop of the idents.
-The set of idents were refreshed on 11 September 2000, as well as new idents from 4 March 2002, featuring the logo on coloured backgrounds by going widescreen.
+The set of idents was refreshed on 11 September 2000 (although the 'celebrity' idents were later withdrawn in the summer of 2001), as well as new idents from 4 March 2002, featuring the logo on coloured backgrounds by going widescreen.
 These idents were used until a major rebrand on 16 September 2002.

 2002–2008

-In 2002, Channel 5 took the decision to drop the word 'Channel' from its name and refer to the channel as 'five'.
-A new look launched on 16 September 2002 featuring live action footage with the new logo sliding in from the left of the screen.
-The new idents would sometimes be accompanied by pieces of chart music, such as Children by Robert Miles.
+In 2002, Channel 5 decided to drop the word 'Channel' from its name and refer to the channel as 'Five'.
+A new look was launched on 16 September 2002 featuring live-action footage with the new logo sliding in from the left of the screen.
+The new idents would sometimes be accompanied by pieces of chart music, such as Children by Robert Miles, and the rebrand would drop the "DOG" (or on-screen bug).
 The new look made frequent use of the Helvetica typeface.
-The informal name "Five" was used in early continuity announcements and idents containing a lower case 'five' had been used on the channel from the launch.
+The informal name "Five" was used in early continuity announcements and idents containing a lowercase 'five' had been used on the channel from the launch.

-The final set with this logo was launched on 23 May 2006, based on four letter words such as Hope, Fast and Love.
+The final set with this logo was launched on 23 January 2006, based on four-letter words such as Hope, Fast and Love.
 The idents at first did not feature the logo, but the idents were revised on 2 January 2007 to include the word Five again.
+Additional idents from late-2007 such as Bike, Beach, and Celebrity.